Logo

 Justin Welby disagrees with restrictions on child refugees being admitted to the UK.

-In 2016, Justin Welby confirmed he appointed a bishop, Nicholas Chamberlain, who is in a same-sex relationship, and that he supports clergy who are in celibate same-sex relationships in line with the church's policy.
+In 2016, Justin Welby confirmed he had appointed a bishop, Nicholas Chamberlain, who is in a same-sex relationship, and that he supports clergy who are in celibate same-sex relationships in line with the church's policy.

 Justin Welby is the first sitting Archbishop of Canterbury to support a proposal to allow blessings for same-sex unions in the Church of England.